Axon:Previously, on TV Tropes Wiki, we said...

 - The Pigs In Space announcer on The Muppet Show would usually introduce the set-up of this week's episode by claiming it was a continuation of the previous episode.
 Which it wasn't.

 - In the middle of episode 33 of Monty Python's Flying Circus, a narrator played by Terry Jones comes on to recap all the nonsense that happened earlier in the episode.
 Hilarity Ensues when he gets to this part:

 - The 11th season premiere of Frasier, opened with one of the show's distinctive Act Break title cards reading "Previously", showed the Previously On segment, and then put up another title card reading "Subsequently", before showing the episode proper.

 - Star Trek: Voyager.
-The episode "Bride of Chaotica!" starts with a cliffhanger recap of the Show Within a Show — the Flash Gordon-expy The Adventures of Captain Proton!.
+The episode "Bride of Chaotica!" starts with a cliffhanger recap of the Show Within a Show — the Flash Gordon-expy The Adventures of Captain Proton! in the style of a 1930's Republic film serial.
 We then cut to Tom Paris and Harry Kim watching the recap on the imagizer, and complaining that the scene of their rocketship bursting into flame never actually happened.

 - The Aquabats!
 Super Show! opens each episode (including the first) with a montage of random clips, some from the previous episode and some new ones straight out of nowhere.

 - Done for laughs in Russian movie The Diamond Arm.
 The movie is declared as "a story in two parts with a prologue and an epilogue".
 The "second part" is 10 minutes long, takes part immediately after the end of the first one and is preceded with a "brief summary of the first part"...that is completely unintelligible and scrolls over the screen in a second.